spring-projects/spring-integration-extensions/spring-integration-ip-extensions/README.md

 Welcome to the Spring Integration IP Extensions project.
 It is intended to supplement the spring-integration-ip module with, for example, custom serializers/deserializers.

+__There are currently no extensions in this project.
+The previous experimental WebSocket support has been superceded by the support in spring-messaging.__

 # Building

 If you encounter out of memory errors during the build, increase available heap and permgen for Gradle: